 Sounds easy enough, right?
 Let’s get started!

 When you create a website, it needs to live somewhere on the Internet if people are going to be able to get to it.
 You could actually set up your own server at home to do this, but the cost and complexity don’t make that very feasible for most people.
-There are companies that specialize in this area and because they can do this on a large scale, they are able to offer it pretty inexpensively.
+Some companies specialize in this area and because they can do this on a large scale, they can offer it pretty inexpensively.

 You’ll find a lot of web hosting providers out there, but they’re not all the same.
 Here are some things to consider:

 - Speed – If you sign up with a provider just because they’re dirt cheap, you might find out later that your website is slow when people access it… not good.

 - Uptime – This is critical – you need a company that has the technology in place to ensure your site is rarely down.